SQL++ Query Strings

 Three unary operators are provided.
 They operate by modifying an expression, making it numerically positive or negative,

-or by logically negating its value (TRUE
+or by logically negating its value (TRUE becomes FALSE).

 Syntax